 “More than 70kg of rubbish has been removed from Brighton beach by volunteers in a silent disco beach-clean.

-It’s up to the locals, not just the tourists, to embrace the city, seafront, and the wider concern of plastic in our seas, so it’s refreshing to hear groups take a fun stance on cleaning and protecting the sea life of Brighton.
+It’s up to the locals, not just the tourists, to embrace the wider concern of plastic in our seas.
+It was so refreshing to hear groups take a fun stance on cleaning and protecting the sea life of Brighton.

-At Harvey John, we’ve always been committed to volunteering and supporting the community we call our home, so are always on the lookout for new ways we can get involved.
+At Harvey John, we’ve always been committed to volunteering and supporting the community we call our home.
+So we are always on the lookout for new ways we can get involved.
 Stepping away from the computers and phones for a couple of hours, especially after a fun day out celebrating Independence Day, was the perfect way to show how we can give back.
-Due to what we found today, we felt more informed about the environmental threat of plastic on our shores and seas and how we can make a difference.
-After a successful morning of cleaning, we’ll be back to the beach this coming Sunday, suited and booted, for Paddle Round the Pier!
+We felt more informed about the environmental threat of plastic on our shores and seas and how we can make a difference.
+After a successful morning of cleaning, we’ll be back to the beach on Sunday, suited and booted, for Paddle Round the Pier!

 Did you know?